Here are some interesting Norway Facts which were chosen and researched by kids especially for kids.

 Norway lies in northern Europe, in Scandinavia, and lies above the Arctic circle.
 A trip to Oslo takes a 2-hours flight from London/England, 6-hours flight from New York/USA.

-On the map below you can see where Norway is in Europe.
+On the map below you can spot where Norway is located in northern Europe.
+It is part of Scandinavia with neighbouring countries Sweden, Finland and Denmark.

-Norway is a fjord country with many great fjords to visit, like the Sogna fjorden, which is the biggest fjord in Norway with its 180km long finger.
+Norway is a fjord country with many great fjords to visit, like the Sognefjord, which is the biggest fjord in Norway with its 180km long finger.

-The most spectacular fjord is said to be the Geiranger fjord, which you can see on the picture below.
+The most spectacular fjord is often said to be the Geiranger fjord, which you can see on the picture below.
+This fjord which is surrounded by snow capped mountains and many waterfalls is a UNESCO world heritage site.

 Here are our favourite Norway attractions for kids:

-In Norway you will find reindeer, which are also called caribou.
+In Norway, you will find reindeers.
+These animals are also called caribou.
 These animals which only live in the northern hemisphere above the Arctic circle, travel far to get food.
 They have antlers, which they use for scraping the snow away from the ground to find food.
 The caribou have four toes.
+It is interesting to know, that reindeer are the only mammals that can see ultraviolet light!

 In Norway lives also the Arctic fox whose coat changes with the seasons.
 In winter his fur is mainly grey and white, while in summer it changes to a light brown.